-Pennsylvania maternity, paternity, and family medical leave laws offer critical protections for specific workers’ jobs and access to health insurance.
+Pennsylvania maternity, paternity, and family medical leave laws in 2022 offer critical protections for specific workers’ jobs and access to health insurance.

 However, paid maternity or family leave is not one of these benefits.
 New parents must find a way to make ends meet while missing at least one income.